mluyo3414/katacoda-scenarios/2-creating-a-helm-chart/step3.md

 You can verify the folder structure by running:
 `tree /root/hello-kubernetes/deploy/resources/`{{execute}}

-* Inspect the `Chart.yaml` file.
-Notice how there is a `version` for the chart version and a `appVersion` for the application version itself.

 ### Question:
 **Which command do we have to use to see all the files/K8s resources that our Helm Chart will create?**